 After Dr. Shlafer places your dental implant, the success of your new tooth largely depends on you.
-The foods you eat, the oral care products you choose, and other factors all help to determine the long-term results of your restoration.
+Factors like the foods you eat, oral care products you choose, and others help determine the long-term results of your restoration.

 Explore our guide to learn some valuable advice on post-op implant care.

 The first few days to a week after surgery is the most important phase of your implant procedure.
 During this period, it’s essential that you treat your teeth and gums with extreme caution to avoid setting your treatment back.

 The following guidelines are especially important to keep in mind:

 - Don’t eat tough, sticky, or chewy foods — Tough foods such as steak and hard bread, along with chewy or sticky foods such as gummies and caramel, can infect your surgical area and ruin your implant.
 Stick to clear liquids and soft foods for at least the first few days after treatment before slowly reintroducing all the meals you love.

 - Don’t spit or use a straw — Forceful spitting or suction puts pressure on your new implant, potentially creating a painful dry socket and delaying the healing process.
 When you drink liquids, make sure to avoid using a straw.